oraichain/docs-site/docs/ProtocolMessages.md

 Name | `string` | The human-readable string name for this data source

 ### MsgCreateOracleScript

-Deploying a new oracle script to Oraichain's network.
-Once registered, the script is assigned a unique `int64` identifier which can be used to refer to it forever.
+This message is used to create a new oracle script to the Oraichain network.
+Each oracle script will have a unique identifier (`int64`) that can be referenced from users' requests.

 Parameter | Type | Description
 ---------|----------|---------